 Although they have been highly regarded, fields of science & technology also are linked to many harms to wellbeing of individuals, societies & environments.
 Devastation from climate change linked to fossil fuel combustion is among the most threatening, but there are many others, as described below (and here and here).
 As illustrated at right, many or most harms are likely not so much due to the nature of science or technology; but, rather, to relationships among science & technology and societies & environments (STSE).
-Extents to which such relationships are considered ‘harmful,’ though, are controversial – with some people, for instance, appreciating their products (e.g., fast foods) while others are very critical of them.
+Extents to which such relationships are considered ‘harmful,’ though, often are controversial – with some people, for instance, appreciating their products (e.g., fast foods) while others are very critical of them.
 Among reasons for such debates, a common factor seems to be a person or group’s political values (e.g., as at Political Compass).
 While acknowledging such controversies, it seems reasonable, nevertheless, to focus on possible harms and attempt to overcome them.

 Relationships Among Science & Technology and Societies & Environments